MystenLabs/sui/doc/src/explore/tutorials.md

 Simply leave the terminal with Sui running and start a new terminal for the remainder of this tutorial.

+This tutorial models gas fees under a simplified schema.
+In practice, the Sui network will charge for gas using its native currency SUI.
+This transaction fee equals the computational effort of executing operations on the Sui network (i.e. gas units) times the price of gas in the SUI currency (i.e. the gas price).

 ## Gather accounts and gas objects

 In that new terminal, let us take a look at the account addresses we own in